ascend4/ascend4/A4SQP.md

 ## Open Questions

-- Should the first implementation solve pure feasibility problems directly, or always formulate a residual/objective merit problem?
-- How much of the existing ASCEND IPOPT wrapper should be factored into a common sparse NLP adapter?
+- How much of the existing ASCEND IPOPT wrapper should be factored into a common sparse NLP adapter, now that A4SQP has its own ASCEND-native `A4SqpView`?
-- Should A4SQP initially use the existing ASCEND HiGHS wrapper or call HiGHS directly?
-- What is the smallest useful subset of optional ASCEND metadata?
+- What is the smallest useful subset of optional ASCEND metadata beyond row and column mappings, names, scales, residuals, and bounds?
 - Can HiGHS QP warm-start state be reused effectively between SQP iterations?
-- How should conditional model changes invalidate warm starts?
+- How should `slv_resolve` and conditional model changes invalidate BFGS, multiplier, trust-region, and future QP warm-start state?
-- Should exact Hessian support be deferred until the BFGS-based method is working?
 - What solver-state feedback should be stored in ASCEND flags versus kept in A4SQP-specific diagnostic structures?
+- Should elastic penalties remain global, or should A4SQP add adaptive per-relation penalty updates after the diagnostic semantics settle?
+- Which CUTEst/S2MPJ problem classes should define the next benchmark boundary for default BFGS, explicit exact Hessian modes, and `AUTO` promotion?
 - How should ASCEND identify decision variables, relevant relations, and presentation-only calculations for optimisation-oriented decomposition?
 - Should pre-optimisation blocks be solved automatically, or should A4SQP first